Arghya4201/myclub_website/readme.md

      ii> python manage.py migrate #to apply those migrations to the database

 >>>>>
-To access the objects in the databases, we run the command "python manage.py shell" to enter queery mode after this we can run queries in the terminal to access the bojetcs as shown below
+To access the objects in the databases, we run the command "python manage.py shell" to enter query mode after this we can run queries in the terminal to access the objects as shown below

   from home.models import contact (imports the contact table) Contact.objects.all() (gives list of all objects in Contact table)